nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

-###Design Consideration
+### Design Consideration

-####How to check if the edited booking has dates that overlap with other bookings of the residence.
+#### How to check if the edited booking has dates that overlap with other bookings of the residence

 Implementation of edit booking creates a `editedBooking` before calling `BookingList#setBooking` to replace `bookingToEdit` with `editedBooking`.
 There is a need to ensure that `editedBooking` has no overlap dates with other bookings.
 However, if `BookingList#contains` (method that checks if a booking overlaps with other bookings in the `bookingList`) is called, it is likely that it returns `true` because `editedBooking` has overlapping dates with `bookingToEdit` since at this point, `bookingToEdit`still exists in the `bookingList`.